StudioEtrange/rodbc-install/README.md

 NOTE : Default install path is R Packages default path.

-### Install build tools
+### OPTIONAL : Install build tools

-	./setup.sh
+	./buildtools.sh

-_NOTE : This script will test if build tools are installed.
-If you have already build tools or if your system package manager does not match, bypass this step and install build tools by yourself_
+_NOTE : This script will test if build tools are installed on your system and will try to install them.
+You should bypass this step and install build tools by yourself if needed_

 ## Usage of RODBC